 In addition, timeshare owners typically must pay annual maintenance fees and special assessments.
 If, as an owner,you don't pay the fees and assessments, you might face a lawsuit for amoney judgmentor a foreclosure of your timeshare.
 (With a right-to-use timeshare, people generally sign a contract and agree to make monthly payments.
 While a developer may foreclose a deeded timeshare, a right-to-use timeshare is typically repossessed, which is a different legal process than a foreclosure.)

-In Texas, you have the right to cancel a timeshare contract so long as you do it before the sixth day after the date:
+Again, in Texas, you have the right to cancel a timeshare contract so long as you do it before the sixth day after the latter of:

-- you sign and receive a copy of the purchase contract, or
+the date you sign and receive a copy of the purchase contract or

-The right to cancel cannot be waived.
-A contract containing a waiver of this right is voidable by the purchaser (Tex.
+The right to cancel can't be waived.
+The contract is voidable if it contains a waiver of this right.
+(Tex.
 Prop.
-Code Ann. § 221.041).
+Code Ann. § 221.041.)

-- hand-deliver notice of cancellation to the developer
+hand-deliver a notice of cancellation to the developer

-- overnight notice by common carrier delivery service to the developer or the developer's agent for service of process (Tex.
+overnight your cancellation notice by common carrier delivery service to the developer or the developer's agent for service of process.
+(Tex.
 Prop.
-Code Ann. § 221.042).
+Code Ann. § 221.042.)